 On the contrary, the counsel for the respondents submitted before the Court that the Government has failed to comply with the order of the Hon’ble High Court despite there being no stay order.
-The respondents also submitted about the vacancies available and mind set problem that the Government questioned saying that if the nature of duty of both the men and women are similar, why only women lacks substance to fight in the battlefield, further they point out that it is horrendous to say on the part of the Government that the presence of female officer will adversely affect the unit cohesion.
+The respondents also submitted about the vacancies available and mindset problem that the Government questioned saying that if the nature of the duty of both the men and women are similar, why only women lack the substance to fight on the battlefield, further they point out that it is horrendous to say on the part of the Government that the presence of female officer will adversely affect the unit cohesion.
 They submitted that it is high time the organization starts accepting equal colleagues.
 They said that the discrimination for male officers deciding within their 10 years of service and female officers deciding in their fourth year of service cannot be accepted.

-The Government rejected the Government affidavit which provided that since most of the soldiers comes from Rural environment and the way they have been brought up they are not willing to accept commands from a women, giving command in the hands in women officers will change the dynamics of Armed forces, if a woman is captured as a war prisoner then it will be a problem for the country and government so they should be kept away from direct combat.
-The difference in physical strength of women does not allow them to lead from the very front.
+The Government rejected the Government affidavit which provided that since most of the soldiers come from Rural environment and the way they have been brought up they are not willing to accept commands from a woman, giving a command in the hands of women officers will change the dynamics of Armed forces if a woman is captured as a war prisoner then it will be a problem for the country and government so they should be kept away from direct combat.
+The difference in the physical strength of women does not allow them to lead from the very front.
 The Court was very annoyed by these reasons and regarded them as “Sexual stereotypes”.

 Ø The Court has not made the Permanent Commission a right and it is up to the Government of the day to decide whether and when to provide permanent commission to women but the bench made it clear that the Government has to pass a reasonable order if they are denying a woman officer which is subject to judicial view.

-Ø The Court in March, have also opened the gates for permanent commission of women in Naval Forces as well on similar grounds.
+Ø The Court in March has also opened the gates for a permanent commission of women in Naval Forces as well on similar grounds.

-The landmark decision is most welcomed however it is necessary to understand that it is a long way clear from equal representation of women in the Armed forces.
-At present, there are about 1560 women officers which are 3.9% of the total 42,000 officers.
-India, as a country from the time of Vedas has treated women with great honor and dignity and if the decision is well implemented it can be said that the glory of women will return.
+The landmark decision is most welcomed however it is necessary to understand that it is a long way clear from an equal representation of women in the Armed forces.
+At present, there are about 1560 women officers which is 3.9% of the total 42,000 officers.
+India, as a country from the time of Vedas, has treated women with great honor and dignity and if the decision is well implemented it can be said that the glory of women will return.